GU Studies

 - SID: 40 inches

-- Patient Position: Supine or semi-upright AP; legs slightly apart, arms at sides
+- Patient position: Supine or semi-upright AP; legs slightly apart, arms at sides.

-- Exposure: Routine urinary contrast technique
+- Exposure: Routine urinary contrast technique.

 Evaluation Criteria

-AP Oblique (Male VCUG – RPO)
+AP Oblique Projection (Male VCUG – RPO)

 CR Location & Positioning